FilipDominec/python-meep-utils/README.md

 ## Introduction
 MEEP is an implementation of the FDTD algorithm, which simulates the propagation of electromagnetic waves.
 During my PhD studies, I used it intensively for simulations of metamaterials, photonic crystals and many other problems.

 Unlike many commercial packages, the simulation has to be *programmed*; MEEP is only a library accessible from C/C++, Scheme or Python.
-I chose to write my simulations using Python, as it has powerful modules
-for scientific computing.
-Starting with MEEP was not easy, though, mostly due to lack of resources online.
-Over few years I wrote multiple utility functions that in my opinion greatly facilitate the simulations, and I publish them under open license, with the hope they might be useful to the scientific community.
+I chose the python-meep, as it enables seamless integration with powerful modules for scientific computing.
+Starting with python-meep was not easy, though, mostly due to lack of resources online.
+Over few years I wrote many different simulations, and noticed that they have much code in common.
+I therefore collected them in a module *meep_utils.py*, that in my opinion greatly facilitates the simulations.
+To help others starting with python-meep, I also addded several example scripts that are listed below.

 I will be happy if these scripts help you with your thesis, paper or just any project.
 In such a case, you can made a reference to my website or send me a message; perhaps I can even help you with some useful tips.

 Filip Dominec, filip.dominec@gmail.com,
 2012 - 2015